RossPaterson/advent-of-code/2020/README.md

 ## [Day 18: Operation Order](https://adventofcode.com/2020/day/18)

 This puzzle involves two variations on an expression parser.
-After a bit of transformation, the grammar can be implemented cleanly using a recursive descent parser.
+After a bit of transformation, the grammar can be implemented cleanly with a recursive descent parser.
 I had a simple library for that, but several alternatives are available.